-- 171. The Balearic Shearwater is the sibling taxon to the Yelkouan Shearwater, closely related and very similar and thus sharing the same functional ecological group Offshore surface or pelagic feeder. - 172.
-In fact, latest research on the genomics of the genus Puffinus suggests that the two taxa show low genetic differentiation, not above the level of subspecies (Obiol et al. 2023), with potential consequences for management and conservation decisions. - 173.
+169.171.
+The Balearic Shearwater is the sibling taxon to the Yelkouan Shearwater, closely related and very similar and thus sharing the same functional ecological group Offshore surface or pelagic feeder.

+170.172.
+In fact, latest research on the genomics of the genus Puffinus suggests that the two taxa show low genetic differentiation, not above the level of subspecies (Obiol et al. 2023), with potential consequences for management and conservation decisions.

+171.173.
 The species is obligate marine and preys mainly on small pelagic fish, partially relying on fisheries discards.
 The nest is found in burrows, caves or crevices and females lay one egg per season.
 They are highly mobile, covering large areas during foraging trips.
 The birds are nocturnal in the colonies and show philopatry and high site fidelity.
 After the breeding period, most birds move westwards to spend the non-breeding period (August to December) in the East Atlantic.
-This means that some pressures on the species are active outside the region. - 174.
-Population estimates for the Balearic Shearwaters are 19,000 25,000 mature individuals (Birdlife International 2023), 2,000-2,400 breeding pairs (Oro et al., 2004) or 7,200 breeding pairs (Genovart et al., 2016).
+This means that some pressures on the species are active outside the region.

+172.174.
+Population estimates for the Balearic Shearwaters are 19,000 - 25,000 mature individuals (Birdlife International 2023), 2,000-2,400 breeding pairs (Oro et al., 2004) or 7,200 breeding pairs (Genovart et al., 2016).
 The entire known breeding population is restricted to the Balearic Islands, Spain.
-The species is listed as Critically Endangered with a rapidly declining population trend. - 175.
-Predation by invasive mammalian predators together with development including an increase in light pollution and human disturbance are the main pressures active on the birds in the colonies on land. - 176.
+The species is listed as Critically Endangered with a rapidly declining population trend.

+173.175.
+Predation by invasive mammalian predators together with development including an increase in light pollution and human disturbance are the main pressures active on the birds in the colonies on land.

+174.176.
 At sea, bycatch in various fishing gear, especially longlines are a major pressure in the region, but also in the Atlantic.

-- 177. The assessment and monitoring of this indicator species is focused on the breeding population of the species i.e., the known breeding colonies. - 178.
+175.177.
+The assessment and monitoring of this indicator species is focused on the breeding population of the species i.e., the known breeding colonies.

+176.178.
 No data have been provided by the CP regarding the species' breeding distributional range in the current assessment cycle.

-179. No recent data on the at-sea distribution and the non-breeding distribution has been provided by the CP.
+177.179.
+No recent data on the at-sea distribution and the non-breeding distribution has been provided by the CP.

-180. The assessment and monitoring of this indicator is based on Balearic Shearwater breeding pair numbers provided by the CP.
+178.180.
+The assessment and monitoring of this indicator is based on Balearic Shearwater breeding pair numbers provided by the CP.

-181. As a baseline, the average number for the period 1990 to 2016 is provided as 2369 breeding pairs.
+As a baseline, the average number for the period 1990 to 2016 is provided as 2369 breeding pairs.
 For the year 2018 in the current assessment cycle, the breeding population is assessed at 351 breeding pairs.
 However, it appears that only a few colonies were monitored in both assessment cycles, and they do not overlap to an extent where comparison is meaningful.
-Due to the unfavourable conservation status of the species GES is currently not reached regarding CI 4
+Due to the unfavourable conservation status of the species If the breeding season 2018 is representative for the current assessment cycle and the effort is comparable with previous assessments, the relative breeding population abundance would be assessed at 0.15.
+In this case the GES is currently not reached regarding CI 4-for this critically endangered species.

-182. The assessment of this indicator focuses on adult annual survival rates and reproductive success as population dynamics of the species are believed to be driven mainly by these two factors (Oro et al., 2004).
+180.182.
+The assessment of this indicator focuses on adult annual survival rates and reproductive success as population dynamics of the species are believed to be driven mainly by these two factors (Oro et al., 2004).

-183. No data on the adult annual survival rates are available of the species for the current assessment cycle.
+181.183.
+No data on the adult annual survival rates are available of the species for the current assessment cycle.
 The reproductive success rate for the current assessment cycle was at 0.7 in 2017 and had been assessed at an average of 0.63 in the period 1986-2016.